nodejs/node/doc/api/perf_hooks.md

 added: v11.10.0
 -->
 Tracks the event loop delay at a given sampling rate.
-The constructor of this class not directly exposed to users.
+The constructor of this class not exposed to users.

-> Note: This class is an extension by Node.js.
-It's not available in Web
+_This property is an extension by Node.js.
+It is not available in Web browsers._
-> browsers.

 #### `histogram.disable()`
 <!-- YAML